 The market value of a company's equity is the total value given by the investment community to a business.
 To calculate this market value, multiply the current market price of a company's stock by the total number of shares outstanding.
 The number of shares outstanding is listed in the equity section of a company's balance sheet.
 This calculation should be applied to all classifications of stock that are outstanding, such as common stock and all classes of preferred stock.

 For example, if a company has one million common shares outstanding and its stock currently trades at $15, then the market value of its equity is $15,000,000.

 While the calculation may seem simple, there are several factors that can cause it to poorly reflect the "real" value of a business.
 These factors are:

-- Illiquid market.
+Illiquid market.
 Unless a company is not only publicly held, but also experiences a robust market for its shares, it is quite likely that its shares will be thinly traded.
 This means that even a small trade can alter the share price significantly, since few shares are being traded; when multiplied by the total number of shares outstanding, this small trade can result in a large change in the market value of equity.
 When a company is privately held, it may be quite difficult to determine a market value for its shares, since no shares are being traded.

 The market value of equity is also known as market capitalization.